 Hastings Old Town Hall Museum

-The team at Edward Baden were able to provide a specialist packing and transport solution that would ensure the integrity of the items which needed to be relocated to the Hastings Museum or prepared for specialist storage.
-Our expertise in knowing the exact requirements required for the items to ensure that they were properly protected and packed for either storage or for reinstalling at the Hastings Museum meant that we were confident that we would complete the project within the necessary timescales.
+We provided the client with a bespoke specialist packing and transport solution that would ensure maximum integrity of the historical items which had to be relocated to the Hastings Museum with additional items prepared for specialist storage.
+With years of expertise in the relocation industry and knowledge accumulated throughout the years we were able to gage the exact requirements required for the items to ensure that they were properly protected and packed for either storage or for reinstallation at the Hastings Museum.
+We were confident that we would complete the project within the allocated timeframe.

 Our relocation solution for Hastings Old Town Hall Museum comprised of a two-day programme.
-We commissioned bespoke plywood cases for several of the items, and also factored time into the schedule for safely deinstalling a large and heavy ship figurehead which was mounted at the top of a staircase.
-The ship’s figurehead was awkward to access due to its position, and we made the decision to install scaffolding as the safest option and to ensure that the figurehead would not be damaged during the deinstallation process.
+We commissioned bespoke plywood cases for several of the items, and also factored time into the schedule for safely removing a large and heavy ship figurehead which was mounted at the top of a staircase.
+The ship’s figurehead was awkward to access due to its position, and we made the decision to install scaffolding as the safest option.
+This is to ensure that the figurehead would not be damaged during the removal process.

 - The decision to use scaffolding around the ship’s figurehead ensured safety for the team and the protection of the figurehead which was above a steep staircase.